Three ways to wrap - getting started#

 Creating the so-called signature file that contains descriptions of wrappers to Fortran or C functions, also called the signatures of the functions.
 For Fortran routines, F2PY can create an initial signature file by scanning Fortran source codes and tracking all relevant information needed to create wrapper functions.

-Optionally, F2PY created signature files can be edited to optimize wrapper functions, to make them “smarter” and more “Pythonic”.
+Optionally, F2PY-created signature files can be edited to optimize wrapper functions, which can make them “smarter” and more “Pythonic”.

 F2PY reads a signature file and writes a Python C/API module containing Fortran/C/Python bindings.

 F2PY compiles all sources and builds an extension module containing the wrappers.

 numpy_distutilswhich supports a number of Fortran 77/90/95 compilers, including Gnu, Intel, Sun Fortran, SGI MIPSpro, Absoft, NAG, Compaq etc. For different build systems, see F2PY and Build Systems.

 Depending on the situation, these steps can be carried out in a single composite command or step-by-step; in which case some steps can be omitted or combined with others.

 Below, we describe three typical approaches of using F2PY.
 These can be read in order of increasing effort, but also cater to different access levels depending on whether the Fortran code can be freely modified.

 The following example Fortran 77 code will be used for

 C FILE: FIB1.F SUBROUTINE FIB(A,N) C C CALCULATE FIRST N FIBONACCI NUMBERS C INTEGER N REAL*8 A(N) DO I=1,N IF (I.EQ.1) THEN A(I) = 0.0D0 ELSEIF (I.EQ.2) THEN A(I) = 1.0D0 ELSE A(I) = A(I-1) + A(I-2) ENDIF ENDDO END C END FILE FIB1.F